Blood as food: Portugal

 In Portugal, the northern region known as Minho has a traditional blood soup named papas de sarrabulho.
 "Papas" translates as "mash" and "sarrabulho" is a popular expression for coagulated blood, so the literal translation would be "mashed blood".
 The soup is made with pig's blood, chicken meat, pork, ham, salami, lemon and bread, and is typically sprinkled with cumin, which provides the dish with its distinctive odor.
 It is usually served in the winter because it is a rather heavy dish.
 The dish is seldom eaten in southern Portugal.
 Also very popular, is morcela sausage, a type of black pudding.
 Another traditional Portuguese dish known as cabidela is also made by cooking chicken or rabbit in its own blood, sometimes diluted with vinegar.
 The same cabidela dish is done with lamprey eel's blood and flesh along with rice, during the months of March and April following the migration of these fishes throughout Portugal's rivers.

 There is also a candy called Papas de moado, which is prepared from pig's blood, flour, sugar, nuts and spices, mainly in the Mondego River region.

 Romania

 In Romania there is a traditional sausage prepared with blood named sângerete, literally meaning "a thing from hemoragy" (it came from sângera – "hemoragy" from sânge – "blood")), and it is prepared especially during the Ignat (the pig carving holiday).

 Spain

 In Spain, the morcilla sausage is a kind of black pudding mainly made with pig blood, with spices, fat, and sometimes vegetables.
 In Andalusia sangre encebollada and Valencian sang amb ceba are popular dishes made with chicken or pork solidified blood and onion.
+In Galician cuisine, filloas (a dish similar to crêpes) are sometimes made with pork blood.